Ikechi009/SkilHarvest-Inventory-Sales/README.md

  ### Exploratory Data Analysis
  EDA involved the exploring of the Data to answer some questions about the Data such as;
  - What is the overall sales trend?
- - Which Region are top sellers?
+ - Which product are top sellers?
  - What are the products on peak sales?